Search for Resources

 • Step 4Relevant matches

-• Comprehension: Text comprehension is supported through applying varied strategies and processes, and considering both particular contexts and universal themes.
+• Comprehension: Text comprehension is supported by applying varied strategies and processes and by considering both particular contexts and universal themes.

 • Writing: Ideas and information can be articulated accurately and imaginatively through the use of writing processes and an understanding of the author’s craft